Gondwana, Snowball Earth and the Cambrian explosion of life

 Cambrian explosion

-Much, if not all, changed at the dawn of the Cambrian, the first period of the Phanerozoic Eon.
-Life exploded in many shapes and forms and changed the face of the earth forever.
-Remarkable animals had emerged, armored with exo-skeletons and hard parts, which fossilize well, such as trilobites, creating a huge diversity of species.
 Life was suddenly "visible" in the rocks, hence the name Phanerozoic, which is Greek for visible life.
 Before the 20th Century, it looked as if life had suddenly appeared in the Cambrian, as if by a divine hand, because older life (tiny unicellular or soft-bodied) had not yet been found.
 Darwin, among others, was deeply vexed with this "sudden appearance".
-Surely there must have been something before the Cambrian – in the mysterious and unfathomable pre-Cambrian
+Surely there must have been something before the Cambrian – in the mysterious and unfathomable pre-Cambrian?

 This remarkable biological event in which a great diversity of species appeared in a very short period of time is known as the Cambrian Explosion.
 It still is one of the most perplexing transformations in the evolution of life, as there was an utter uniqueness in the disparity of new phyla and the appearance of extremely diverse body plans of animals.
-The basic foundation for the body plan of all modern animals were laid down, including the very familiar one that has a spinal cord, i.e. that of the Chordata, including all vertebrates and humans.
+The basic foundation for the body plan of all modern animals was laid down, including the very familiar one that has a spinal cord, i.e. that of the Chordata, including all vertebrates and humans.

 Meanwhile, the shape of Gondwana itself changed, riding earth's tectonic caterpillar tracks in slow motion, seemingly inert to all the swarming, splashing and evolving of life in the surrounding seas.
 The mainland of Gondwana at first looked like a vast barren wasteland, very Mars-like, until life would start exploring the shores and eventually leave the water to venture inland.